MiamiOH-CSE274/Interactive-Debugging/README.md

 Fix the bug by deleting the stray semi-colon.
 Then, re-build and re-run the program, to generate a new triangle.html.
 Look at it, and see how it looks.

 * 7.a) What problems were fixed in the preceding steps?
 What errors can we see now?

+The weird characters have been removed and replaced with the spaces they were suppsoed to be.
+The problem now is that the 8s are all just in rows, instead of nifty triangles.

 Step 8
 ------